1. Our Role & Your Role

 We use the information described in Section 2 for the following purposes:

-- to provide, operate, secure, maintain, and support the Service, including to answer calls, generate AI responses, deliver lead summaries and notifications to the Customer’s authorized contacts, and synchronize with integrations;
+- to provide, operate, secure, maintain, and support the Service, including to answer calls, generate AI responses, deliver lead summaries and notifications to the Customer’s authorized contacts (including by email and, if you have installed the PhoneGal iOS application and granted notification permission, by push notification delivered through Apple Push Notification service), and synchronize with integrations;

 - to bill and collect fees, and to communicate with you about your account, plan, and billing;